zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * Your REST API service is written in Java.
 * The service is enabled to communicate with API ML Discovery Service over a TLS v1.2 secured connection.

+**Note:**
+This documentation is valid for `ZoweApimlVersion 1.1.12` and higher.

 **Note:** Following this guide enables REST services to be deployed on a z/OS environment.
-Deployment to a z/OS environment is, however, not required. <font color = "red"> Is this relevant information for this onboarding guide?</font>
+Deployment to a z/OS environment is, however, not required make it possible for you to first develop a local machine first before you deploy on z/OS.

 ## Configuring your project